Marlowe Restaurant Review, San Francisco

 Reviewer: Foodnut.com Marlowe 330 Townsend Street #101 San Francisco, CA 94107 415-974-5599 |

-Marlowe is a market driven neighbourhood bistro near SF’s ATT park, just across the street from the Caltrain station.
-Chef du Cuisine: Jennifer Puccio was formerly of Cortez.
+Marlowe is a market driven neighborhood bistro near SF’s ATT park, they moved to the old Coco 500 location in 2014.
+Chef du Cuisine: Jennifer Puccio was formerly of restaurant Cortez.
 The focus here is on American comfort food.
 We decided to try this place because Michael Bauer raved about its burger.
-Our last visit was in November 2012.
+Our last visit was in February 2015.
 Marlowe’s sister restaurant is Park Tavern SF.

 Decor, Vibe – Marlowe occupies the space that formerly housed South.
 It is a tiny cramped space with modern decor, communal tables, bench seating, and counter seating.
 Marlowe was loud and packed with 20 to 30 something dot-commers during lunch and dinner.